phoenix-rtos/phoenix-rtos-doc/introduction.md

 ## Version 2

-Developed until 2013, the Phoenix-RTOS version 2 has been widely implemented in data concentrators for the smart grid, smart energy meters, and smart gas meters, etc. The second version of the system is recognised on the market as a real-time system for the smart grid and software-defined solutions.
+Developed until 2013, the Phoenix-RTOS version 2 has been widely implemented in data concentrators for the smart grid, smart energy meters, and smart gas meters, etc. The second version of the system is recognized on the market as a real-time system for the smart grid and software-defined solutions.
 One of the system modules, Phoenix-PRIME, is the world's first software-defined implementation of the PRIME 1.3.6 PLC standard.
 The system's biggest advantage is the UN*X application interface, which allows for a wide range of uses in open source applications.

 The system’s large, monolithic kernel that implements most of the system functionalities is considered the main limitation of the second version of the system, as its consequences include restricted scalability, modularity, testing possibilities, and increased hardware requirements).
 The system cannot be easily used in microcontroller-based devices and low power consumption devices.